Scalar extension Hopf algebroids: Introduction

 \subsubsection{Hopf algebroids in the sense of Lu}

-For a possibly noncommutative associative algebra~$A$, associative $A$-bi\-al\-ge\-bro\-ids were introduced by J-H.~Lu in~\cite{lu}.
-Motivated by (quantization of) groupoids in Poisson geometry, she focused on Hopf $A$-algebroids~$\mathcal{K}$, that is $A$-bialgebroids admitting an antipode, an antihomomorphism $\tau\colon\mathcal{K}\to\mathcal{K}$ sa\-tis\-fy\-ing some axioms (later nontrivially modified by other authors).
+For a possibly noncommutative associative algebra~$A$, associative $A$-bi\-al\-ge\-bro\-ids were introduced by M.~Takeuchi in the formalism of $\times_A$-bialgebras \cite{takeuchi} and later by J-H.~Lu in the present form in~\cite{lu}.
+Motivated by (quantization of) groupoids in Poisson geometry, Lu focused on Hopf $A$-algebroids~$\mathcal{K}$, that is $A$-bialgebroids admitting an antipode, an antihomomorphism $\tau\colon\mathcal{K}\to\mathcal{K}$ sa\-tis\-fy\-ing some axioms (later nontrivially modified by other authors).
 She exhibited a class of examples, interpreted as quantum (or noncommutative) analogues of transformation groupoids.
 Given a finite-dimensional Hopf algebra $H$ and an algebra $A$ in the monoidal ca\-te\-gory of modules over the Drinfeld double $D(H)$, the smash product algebra $A\sharp H$ is a total algebra of a Lu's Hopf $A$-algebroid if $A$ satisfies a braided commutativity condition stated in terms of the canonical element in~$D(H)$ (R-matrix).
 The construction can be essentially extended to some infinite-dimensional cases, provided the $R$-matrix is still defined in a completed variant of~$D(H)$.